 For those of you that have never walked the streets and closes of Edinburgh, they definitely have a haunting atmosphere to them.
 Our main character is Hannah, a recent divorcee that’s relocated to Edinburgh from England to become an actor and guide for haunted walking tours of Henderson Close.
 While Henderson Close itself is fictitious, there are countless walking tours where the guides dress up as people from the past to lead the tours and discuss ghost sightings around the city (I’ve been on one!).

 Reading the book made me smile a lot as it really does capture the feeling of being on a Haunted Edinburgh walking tour, learning the history of Auld Reekie (a nickname for Old Town from the renowned stench due to human waste being thrown out windows into the streets… ‘gardyloo!’).
-The atmosphere and tension builds as the supernatural events escalate, really adding to the terror for our characters.
+The atmosphere and tension build as the supernatural events escalate, really adding to the terror for our characters.

 📝 Close is a Scots term for an alleyway.
 Wikipedia

 The way that the book and story is written is as if the reader has knowledge of Edinburgh, Old and New Town, and the closes.
 While Cavendish does a good job of setting the historical scene of the squalor living conditions of those living in the tenements of the closes (so close together that you could shake hands with the person across the way), there was definitely a missed opportunity of explaining the Scots terminology to the reader.
 Since Hannah is an outsider (a Sassenach), I feel like her learning these terms could have been brought into the narrative to bring the reader in more.
 While I personally have traveled in Edinburgh and am familiar with the terminology used, I think that some readers may be confused and it would have been easy for the main character to be like “oh a kirkyard is Scots for graveyard”.